Changissnz/selfinterest/README.md

 greater path, et cetera.
-The recognition by self-interest of one objective being more valuable than another displaces an equilibrium that was for the other objective, but now, the self must somehow satisfy their self-interest by envisioning another equilibrium, or at least a step towards some arbitrary equilibrium, for the renewed objective.
+The recognition by self-interest of one objective being more valuable than another displaces an equilibrium that was for the other objective, but now, the self must somehow satisfy their self-interest by envisioning another equilibrium, or alternatively a step towards some arbitrary equilibrium, for the renewed objective.